myrthewouters/deep-learning/README.md

 <img src="https://github.com/myrthewouters/deep-learning/blob/master/schematic-model.png" width="400
 ">

 The following architectures pre-trained on the ImageNet dataset were used: [VGG16](https://keras.io/api/applications/vgg/#vgg16-function) and [ResNet18](https://github.com/qubvel/classification_models).
-Next to the model architecture provided above, I trained two modes (VGG16 and ResNet18) on image input only.
+Next to the model architecture provided above, I trained two models (VGG16 and ResNet18) on image input only.

 Training, tuning and evaluation procedures for the models including both gender and image inputs as shown schematically are presented in the following notebooks: *notebooks/vgg16-concatenated.ipynb* and *resnet18-concatenated.ipynb* and together form the majority part of this project.